-Here are the most frequently asked questions (FAQs) about seam sealer, single part adhesives and two part adhesives.
+Here are the most frequently asked questions (FAQs) about our single and two-part adhesives, tapes and seam sealer.
 If you don’t find an answer to your question here, then contact us via the chat box or our contact form.
-You can also email us directly with your query at firstname.lastname@example.org or call us on 0121 378 2909.
+You can also call us on 0121 378 2909.

 Single part adhesives FAQs

 1. What are the differences between single and two part adhesives?

 Single part adhesives can be used straight from the tube with no mixing, metering or degassing.
 They require heat, moisture or solvent evaporation for curing.
 Single part adhesives have an initiator; a heating element contained within the resin.
 To reach full cure, some single part adhesives require an oven, another heating mechanism, solvent evaporation or moisture absorption.

 Two part adhesives cure at room temperature.
 Typical cure times are five minutes working time and then a 15 minute fixture at an ambient temperature of 16-25°C (60-77°F).

 2. What are the benefits of using single part adhesives?